flaviagiammarino/stanford-hypoglycemia-forecasting/README.md

 and outputs the probability that the patient will experience a hypoglycemic event over the subsequent week.

-The machine learning algorithm consists of two components: an unsupervised feature extraction algorithm which uses random convolutional kernels to derive a large number of features from the past values of the patients' CGM time series, and a linear classifier which takes as input the extracted features and outputs the predicted probability of a future hypoglycemic episode.
+The machine learning algorithm consists of two components: an unsupervised feature extraction algorithm which uses random convolutional kernels to derive a large number of features from the past values of the patients' CGM time series, and a linear classifier which takes as input the extracted features and outputs the predicted probability of a future hypoglycemic event.

 The MiniRocket [1] algorithm for variable length inputs is used for feature extraction, and the code is taken directly from the [official code repository](https://github.com/angus924/minirocket).
 The linear classifier is an L1 and L2 regularised logistic regression trained